thumbtack/slate/source/index.html.md

 Thumbtack will provide Partners with two sets of credentials - one for Thumbtack's test environment and one for Thumbtack's production environment.

+Note that `curl` provides a way to pass in `<username>` and `<password>` like so:
+`--user '<thumbtack_username>:<thumbtack_password>'`.
+This is an acceptable alternative to providing the credentials as an Authorization header.
+Feel free to read up on
+<a href='https://en.wikipedia.org/wiki/Basic_access_authentication'>Basic Auth</a> to understand the relationship
+between username/password and the encoded Authorization header.

 # Thumbtack Endpoints

 Thumbtack will expose the following endpoints to Partners.
 All endpoints should be versioned to support future schema changes.
 Endpoints will use HTTP basic authentication, and Thumbtack will provide Partners with username and password for Partners to call these endpoints.
+Note that passing in the `Content-Type` header is required.

 ## Messages